WDP Part 4: Sequence Field Specification

 ↓ hash (xxHash64 → Base62)

-Same numeric sequence → Same hash:
+Same numeric sequence produces the same hash:

 E.Auth.Token.001 → Xy8Qz